-This article by Warren Nyamugasira originally appeared in Uganda’s New Vision newspaper and on the ONE Africa Blog.
+This article originally appeared in Uganda’s New Vision newspaper.

 The winning formula seems to be “state-led, market-driven and farmer-based” agriculture development, implemented consistently through a deliberate learning process over a long period of time.

 Li argues that continuity is critical to agricultural success and Africa has lacked that continuity.

 Apparently, China and Africa started settled cultivation of rice and wheat; and sorghum and millet respectively around 7,000 BC.

 However, while China had continuity in respect to rice and wheat growing, in Africa, the development of original food crops was seriously disrupted by colonialists in favour of cash crops to meet their own domestic needs.

 Today, African households plant over half of all cropped area in imported plant species, principally maize, cassava, groundnuts, bananas, cocoa, potatoes, sweet potatoes, tea, coffee, cotton and rice.